 Administrator: Eva Grainger and Kristin Skiftun

-Co-produced by: Black Box Teater, bit Teatergarasjen and Teaterhuset Avant Garden and apap-Performing Europe 2020 - a project co-founded by Creative Europe Programme of the European Union
+Co-produced by: Black Box Teater (Oslo), BIT Teatergarasjen (Bergen) and apap-Performing Europe 2020 - a project co-founded by Creative Europe Programme of the European Union

-Supported by: The Norwegian Arts Council and The Norwegian Artistic Research Program
+Supported by: The Norwegian Arts Council, The Norwegian Artistic Research Program and Oslo National Academy of the Arts

 For upcoming performances, see Tour Dates »